Buddy Lewis: Career

 He returned to the team in 1949 with a $16,000 contract.
 He batted third as the starting right fielder on Opening Day for the Senators, with Lewis going 0-for-3 with a HBP, a walk and a RBI on a sacrifice fly as Washington beat the Philadelphia Athletics 3-2.
 However, he was marred by a leg injury in May, resorting to pinch hitting for some part of the season, with occasional play on the field.
 He played in 95 games while having 63 hits, 25 runs, 14 doubles, three home runs and 28 RBIs on a .245 batting average with a .355 OBP and .721 OPS, highlighted with 41 walks.
 He played in 67 games in right field, logging in 545 innings with a .979 fielding percentage, making 136 total putouts with four assists and three errors with one double play turned.
 His last game on September 30 (the antepenultimate game of the season) was as a pinch hitter for Lloyd Hittle in the bottom of the ninth inning.
 Facing Ellis Kinder of the Boston Red Sox with one on and one out, Lewis walked.
 An ensuing walk and ground ball double play ended the game as the Senators lost 11-7.
 The team would finish 50-104 and last in the American League.
 After retiring, he took focus on his businesses such as a bowling alley and a Ford dealership, along with being area commissioner for American Legion at one point, sponsor and coach of the Gastonia Post 23 team.
 He was elected to the North Carolina Sports Hall of Fame and had an American Legion baseball field named after him in Gastonia.
 Along with Cecil Travis, he was cited by Bill James as a player who lost their shot at the Hall of Fame due to their wartime service.

 In an 11-season career, Lewis posted a .297 batting average (1,563-for-5,261) with 71 home runs, 607 RBI, 830 runs, 249 doubles, 93 triples, 83 stolen bases and 573 bases on balls in 1,349 games played.
-He hit better than .300 four times.
+He hit better than .300 three times.

 Lewis' nephew is former major league player Hal Morris.